 CEJ Faculty & Staff

-Tom Yulsman is co-director of the Center for Environmental Journalism, an associate professor at the University of Colorado, and a faculty member in CU's Environmental Studies Program.
-He keeps a career as a science writer going by covering the Earth and environmental sciences, astronomy and astrophysics for magazines and newspapers.
+Tom Yulsman is Director of the Center for Environmental Journalism, and a Professor at the University of Colorado.
+He also serves as a faculty member in CU's Environmental Studies Program.
+Prof. Yulsman keeps a career as a journalist going by covering the Earth and environmental sciences, astronomy and astrophysics for major magazines and newspapers.
+He writes regularly for Discover magazine, including for ImaGeo, a visual blog he created that focuses on the intersection of imagery, imagination and planet Earth.
 His book, Origins: The Quest for our Cosmic Roots, was published in 2003.
 Before joining CU in 1996, Yulsman was editor-in-chief of Earth magazine.
-His work has appeared in a wide variety of publications, including The New York Times, The Washington Post, The Denver Post, Discover, Audubon, and Astronomy.
-He can be reached at Tom.Yulsman@colorado.edu.
+In addition to Discover, his work has appeared in a wide variety of publications, including Time, The New York Times, The Washington Post, The Denver Post, Audubon, and Astronomy.
+Yulsman received his MS degree in 1980 from the the Graduate School of Journalism at Columbia University.
+He can be reached at Tom.Yulsman@Colorado.edu.